Serious accident database

 Since those first wildlife strikes, aircraft designs and performance have changed radically.
 Some wildlife populations and air traffic have also increased dramatically.
 Today, worldwide, tens of thousands of wildlife strikes are reported annually for civil and military aircraft.
 Based on statistics from the USA, where about 12,000 strikes with civil aircraft were reported in 2020, less than 5 per cent of these strikes cause damage to the aircraft (Wildlife Hazard Mitigation (faa.gov)).
 However, occasionally strikes can be devastating, as demonstrated by 3 incidents in recent years.
 On 15 January 2009, US Airways Flight 1549 (Airbus 320) with 155 persons aboard made a forced landing in the Hudson River after ingesting Canada geese (Branta canadensis) into both engines at 2900 feet above ground level after departure from LaGuardia Airport, New York.
 On 15 August 2019, Ural Airlines Flight 178 (Airbus 321) with 234 persons aboard made a forced landing in a corn field 3 miles from Zhukovsky International Airport, Moscow, Russia after ingesting gulls (Larus sp.) into both engines during take-off.
 Incredibly, none of the 389 people was killed in these “Miracle on the Hudson” and “Miracle in the Corn Field” bird-strike events even though both aircraft had been damaged beyond repair.
 In September 2012, 19 people were killed when a Dornier 228 crashed after striking a black kite (Milvus migrans) on take-off from Kathmandu, Nepal.

 John Thorpe, who is retired from the U.K. Civil Aviation Authority, spent many years compiling and updating a list of human fatalities and destroyed aircraft caused by bird strikes for civil aviation worldwide.
 These incidents were published in a series of papers at meetings of Bird Strike Committee Europe and the International Bird Strike Committee (Thorpe 2012, 2015).
 Likewise, John Richardson of LGL Limited in Canada, and his colleague Tim West from the U.K., compiled a list of fatalities and destroyed aircraft for military aviation worldwide in a series of publications (Richardson and West 2000).
-These published lists, when combined with incidents involving terrestrial wildlife (e.g., deer) and more recent bird strikes that we have compiled, indicate that at least 500 people have been killed and over 600 aircraft destroyed because of wildlife strikes worldwide since 1912.
-It is likely that a number of serious strike events involving wildlife, especially from Asia, Africa, and South America, have yet to be documented.
+These published lists, when combined with incidents involving terrestrial wildlife (e.g., deer) and more recent bird strikes that we have compiled, indicate that as of January at least 804 people have been killed and over 739 aircraft destroyed because of wildlife strikes worldwide since 1912.
+In addition, it is likely that some hull losses and fatalities attributed to unknown or other causes were caused by birds.
+It is also likely that a number of serious strike events involving wildlife, especially from Asia, Africa, and South America, are yet to be documented.

 Purpose of this database